lit/lit-element/docs/index.md

 Fast, lightweight web components
 </h2>
 <p>
-LitElement is a simple base class for creating fast and lightweight web components that work in any web page with any framework.
+LitElement is a simple base class for creating fast, lightweight web components that work in any web page with any framework.
 </p>
 </div>